cosmic-pi-deprecated/cosmicpi-rpi_V1.5/cosmicpi/ui/README.md

 ## Development
 Make sure you have Node.js and npm installed on your computer.
 Run `npm run dev` to open application in a development mode.
+You can also specify different REST url by setting up an environment variable `API_URL`, eg. `API_URL=http://127.0.0.1:5000/api/ npm run dev`.

 ## Production
 To compile the project and generate distribution files run `npm run build`.